-As the 2019 Tour de France congregates in Brussels for the Grand Départ, there is one man missing from the biggest bike race in the World - Paul Sherwen.
-Paul, along with Phil Liggett made up the 'voice of cycling' and the Tour will not be the same without him.
+As the 2020 Tour de France congregates in Nice for the Grand Départ, there is one man missing from the biggest bike race in the World - Paul Sherwen.
+The Tour will not be the same without him.
 Most years we managed to have a chat with Paul during the build-up to the start of the Tour - Here is a selection of Paul's best memories.

 Back in 1987, Jean-François Bernard was taking part in his second Tour, the first one as the leader of Toshiba-La Vie Claire, when he added the yellow jersey to his race number 1 after a colossal performance on the slopes of the Mont Ventoux.
 However, things were about to go pear-shaped…